LOV 2.0 Programme 2024

 Berlin-based video artist Vanessa Cardui creates imaginary worlds with her stop-motion projects and brings static figures to life using a modern form of flip cinema.
 Her video projections and light installations make art visible and tangible in urban spaces.
 With “Finger weg!”, she creates changing, multi-layered faces whose emotionally charged expressions form a duality with Karl Marx’s calm countenance.
 Cardui’s art has met with great acclaim throughout Europe and has been honoured with several awards.

-8. Brückenstraße – “Parteifalte” office complex
+8. Brückenstraße – “Parteifalte“ office complex (front)

 “Convergence”